Our customer reviews

 What do the measured values mean?

-25-OH-Vitamin D is the storage form of Vitamin D that the body produces in the liver from Vitamin D formed through sunlight or food.
+25-OH vitamin D is the storage form of vitamin D that the body produces in the liver from vitamin D formed by sunlight or food.
 Vitamin D supports calcium absorption, ensures healthy bones and teeth, and plays an important role for muscles, nerves, and the immune system.

 Cortisol

 Permanently elevated cortisol levels can lead to weight gain, high blood pressure, sleep disturbances, and a weakened immune system.
-Too low levels indicate an underactive adrenal gland and can be associated with fatigue, low blood pressure, and weakness.
+Too low levels indicate adrenal insufficiency and can be associated with fatigue, low blood pressure, and weakness.

 C-reactive protein (CRP)

 A significantly elevated CRP level usually indicates an acute infection, while slightly elevated levels can also occur in chronic diseases.
-Normal values generally rule out a relevant inflammation.
+Normal values generally rule out significant inflammation.

 Ferritin